 For any leftover pulled pork, why not get the kids involved and get them making their own pizzas?
 These Leftover Pulled Pork Pizza with Peppers are a really versatile way to use up any pulled pork as you can swap ingredients in and out, using whatever cheeses and veg you have available in the fridge or cupboard.

 Sausages are an incredibly versatile product, as they can be enjoyed for breakfast, lunch and evening meals.
 They're perfect for batch cooking on a budget, and a family favourite.

 Eaten either as sausages, or by removing them from their skins, the sausage meat can be used just like mince.
 Sausages usually come in a whole variety of flavours, and can adapt really well to a wealth of dishes and cuisines.
 Like this Chilli Sausage Casserole with Beans, which is great for batch cooking.

 Our Sausage Bolognese is a great way to hide extra veg in a meal for any picky eaters, or to generally boost your 5-a-day intake.
 Or, if you’re looking for a bit of a Saturday night ‘fakeaway’, this One-Pot Sausage Jambalaya with Spring Onions is a winner!
 Swap the cloves and turmeric out for sweet chilli sauce and mango chutney as a more ‘store cupboard’ friendly alternative.

 Bacon, like sausages, are a great all-rounder, plus the longer shelf life is a huge plus point at the moment.
-OK, so not really a ‘batch cooking’ idea, but this Sweet Cured Bacon Hash with Cabbage is a bit of us!
+OK, so not really a ‘batch cooking’ idea, but this Sweet Cured Bacon Hash with Spring Greens is a bit of us!
 An ideal lunch and a great way to use up leftovers, this dish is bound to warm anyone’s soul.